 Third step: use the bootable disk to get access to the internal hard drive in the dead MacBook.

 - Insert the bootable disk to your dead MacBook.
+Meanwhile, connect a removable disk to restore recovered data.

 Sixth step: at last, you should remove the external disk from the dead MacBook after laptop repair was finished completely.
 Now, you can connect it to another computer to see whether all files you need are recovered.

-Please buy a license that includes the boot disk; otherwise, you won’t be able to recover data from a dead hard drive.
+That's how to recover data from a dead hard drive.

 - If you're running a Windows computer which has run into an unbootable system issue, you should read this page carefully.
 It will not only teach you how to recover data from dead hard drive, but also show you the possible causes and useful precautions for the unbootable problem.